Recruitment and Selection Process in HRM

-- Don’t rush and take time to chose the best people for the company.
+- Don’t rush and take the time to choose the best people for the company.

-- Keep the company’s vision and goals in mind before formulating a hiring plan.
+- Devise the company’s vision and goals before formulating a hiring plan.

-- Conduct organizations’ SWOT analysis before you start.
-Analyse the gap between strengths and weaknesses for which you want to hire.
-Also look for the opportunities and threats which can be a result of this hiring.
+- Conduct an organization’s SWOT analysis before you start.
+Analyze the gap between strengths and weaknesses for which you want to hire.
+Also, look for the opportunities and threats which can be a result of this hiring.

-- Go for talent diversity as hiring many people with similar skills leaves your organization crippled.
+- Go for talent diversity because hiring many people with similar skills leaves your organization crippled.

-- Reserve very small percentage for employee referral hiring as it is very likely that your employees’ acquaintances share similar mindset leading to less generation of new ideas.
+- Reserve a very small percentage for employee referral hiring.
+It is very likely that your employees’ acquaintances share a similar mindset leading to less generation of new ideas.